duckdb/duckdb-web/docs/api/python/data_ingestion.md

 ### Object Conversion

-This is a mapping of Python object types to DuckDB logical types:
+This is a mapping of Python object types to DuckDB [Logical Types](../../sql/data_types/overview.html):

 `None` -> `NULL`
 `bool` -> `BOOLEAN`